cubiclesoft/barebones-cms/docs/sdk.md

 * $data - A string containing an image to crop and scale.
 * $crop - A comma-separated string containing a crop rectangle.
-* $maxwidth - An integer containing the maximum image width of the final image.
+* $maxwidth - An integer containing the maximum image width of the final image (Default is false).
+* $maxheight - An integer containing the maximum image height of the final image (Default is false).

 Returns:  A standard array of information.